yapjoonsiong/tp/docs/UserGuide.md

 &lt;optional argument> includes:

 * sortbydate - Sort tasks by due date.
-* sortbystatus - Sort tasks by status, displaying finished tasks first.
+* sortbystatus - Sort tasks by status, displaying unfinished tasks first.
+* gradable - list gradable tasks only
 * w - list tasks due within the next week.
 * m -  list tasks due within the next month.
 * y - list tasks due within the next year.

+Tasks are listed in the format:

+[Module Code][Gradable][Lateness][Done] &lt;description> by: &lt;deadline> [Weightage]

+* [Module Name] - Name of the module
+* [Gradable] - Shows ‘G’ if the task is gradable, and ‘ ‘ if the task is non-gradable.
+* [Lateness] - Shows ‘LATE’ if the task is overdue.
+Only shows up for overdue tasks
+* [Done] - Shows ‘X’ if the task is done, and ‘ ‘ if the task isn’t done yet.
+* &lt;description> - Description of the task
+* &lt;deadline> - Deadline of the task
+* [Weightage] - Weightage of the task, if it is gradable.
+Only shows up for gradable tasks.

+Example task:

+`[CS2132][G][ ] Assignment by: 16 Dec 2021 12:00 AM [Weightage: 50%]`

+This is a task belonging to the module CS2132 that is gradable and has not been done yet.
+It is due on  16 Dec 2021 12:00 AM, and has a weightage of 50%.

-Examples with expected output:
+Example commands with expected output:

 Assuming tasks have been added to modules beforehand: